alebati3/quantitative_finance_project/README.md

 - test the clustering algorithms against Heston model for the path price;

 ⚠️ This repository is a work in progress!

+So far, only theoretical notions are included in the slides.
+I will also add the results obtained from simulations.